buckbaskin/notary/README.md

 # TODO to-sort
 - after implementing the scope object, update view every time the hash of the object changes? or override set attribute to update the view
   - I wouldn't mind running the hash check every second or so, and then updating the view.
 This might be nice to pair with the async push changes queue
+- use flask-sessions/cookies to track which users are making which requests/accesses
+  - modify the analysis script to sort accesses by user ID
+- implement users (in Mongo for now).
+Users have a username, password, email?, created date, last login date, unique user id